 Hardware issues can range from link bring-up to problems seen after hours of testing.
 This section provides debug steps for common issues.
-The Vivado lab tools are a valuable resource to use in hardware debug and the signal names mentioned in the following individual sections can be probed using the Vivado lab tools for debugging the specific problems.
+The Vivado Design Suite debug feature is a valuable resource to use in hardware debug and the signal names mentioned in the following individual sections can be probed using the debug feature for debugging the specific problems.